boyter/cs/README.md

 active bugs

-search for java does not display file with ȺȾjava html seems to have space in front of all results search for time.sleep seems to highlight TimestampN as well as time.sleep search for $ cs ß and observe too much highlighted
+html seems to have space in front of all results search for time.sleep seems to highlight TimestampN as well as time.sleep search for $ cs ß and observe too much highlighted